What Makes Early Start Discovery Space Different To The Rest

 The Early Start Discovery Space is designed for kids from 0 – 12 years, but I think kids ranging from infant to early primary school age will get the most out of it.
 For babies, there is the custom-built crawlers beach – a soft-play sensory adventure.
 The toddlers also have their own nook with games and fun interactive play.

 The Early Start Discovery Space is a fabulous spot for kids’ parties.
-At only $17.50 per child (non-member rate) or $24.50 per child for guided parties, this is such a fun venue for children and parents.
+Starting at only $17.50 per child (non-member rate) or $24.50 per child for guided parties, this is such a fun venue for children and parents.
 Find out More.

 Bring a picnic and munch on lunch on the benches in the shade of the Discovery Gardens.
 Or grab something to eat in the fabulous cafe – Espresso Warriors.
 Just note that you can’t access the cafe tables from the gardens – you need to go through the front entrance of the centre.
 The cafe has a delicious kids’ menu and the most decadent looking treats (buns oozing Nutella – yum!)